-Free local seasonal seeds!
+Free, local, seasonal seeds!
 You don’t need money, you don’t need a credit card, you don’t even need a shopping cart.
-You just need a trickle of water, a sprinkle of sunshine, a little bit of dirt, a stitch of time and a smile from mother nature.
+You just need a trickle of water, a sprinkle of sunshine, a little bit of dirt, a stitch of time and a soft caress from mother nature.

 Order Your Free Seeds